jacobrogers603/mark_my_words/README.md

 An authentication page that allows creation of an account or logging in.

-### note tree - todo
+### note tree - working

 A tree of all the notes a user has.
-Each note (or dir) will have a row that has buttons that allow changing the settings for it ie access settings, editing option, delete option, ~~drag and move option~~; only one layer will be shown at a time; or do we want to show a full TOC like github does?; at the top of the page will be a button to go to the user's profile page
+Each note (or dir) will have a row that has buttons that allow changing the settings for it ie access settings, editing option, delete option, ~~drag and move option~~; only one layer will be shown at a time; at the top of the page will be a button to go to the user's profile page

 ### profile - todo